 Quote: Puget came to us just a couple of weeks ago with another unique system.
 This time, rather than focus on raw performance, the engineering and design teams decided to make a gaming machine as quiet as possible using currently available components and a little elbow grease.
 Thus, the Serenity was born and with the help of the guys at Silent PC Review, we have a CrossFire based gaming rig that was was never audible over our ambient noise levels.

 Quote: Loyd Case is back!
-He's been reviewing Puget Systems' Serenity, a sub-20dB gaming machine.
-That's seriously quiet!
+He has been reviewing the Puget Systems Serenity, a sub-20dB gaming machine.
+That is seriously quiet!
 More the DIY type?
-Loyd's got the word on how to use components like Gelid's Tranquillo CPU cooler, Antec's P183 case and CP 850 PSU in concert with Acoustipak foam to build your own super quiet PC!
+Loyd has the word on how to use components like the Gelid Tranquillo CPU cooler, the Antec P183 case and CP 850 PSU in concert with Acoustipak foam to build your own super quiet PC!

 Quote: The Puget Serenity is a welcome addition to SPCR-certified silent PCs.
 It is a carefully crafted high performance computer that compares well with any other computer of similar components in mid-2010, with an acoustic footprint that is very small.
 The noise of this system will hardly be audible in many environments, and certainly not in any ordinary office.
 At the same time, the Serenity is as well cooled as any PC around, which bodes well for a long and stable usable life.